How Long Is Your Attention Span?

-It seems to me that there is a sharp drop in the average attention span of most people, especially children and young people.
+It seems that there is a sharp drop in the average attention span of most people, especially children and young people.
 Did you notice that?

-In this situation, you cannot read or study all the information presented, and therefore, you examine it fast and superficially.
-This means that most people scan through the information, and go from one source of information to another.
-This is the opposite of focus, and contributes to a lack of focus and to shortening of the attention span.
+In this situation, you cannot read or study all the information presented, and therefore, you look at it fast and superficially.
+This means that most people scan through the information, and then go to another source to find more information.
+This is the opposite of focus.
+This behavior creates lack of focus and shortens the attention span.

 This situation disrupts focus, makes people impatience, less efficient and more superficial.
 It also creates nervousness and tension.